JasonWatts/laterHasArrived/README.md

 # TODO:

-1.~~[Create] The input names.csv file of participant names should have a header row, which should not be treated as an actual participant (Tanner)~~
 1. ~~[Create] The prompt of the names.csv file should mention "file containing names of participants"~~
 1. ~~[Results] Verify resolution of NaN problem associated with duplicate rows/columns in AM table (In progress of merging)~~
 1. ~~[Respond] Remove (not just disable) responder's name from selection options~~